 Remember we are here to have a good time and be respectful.

 Registration forms are available on the Anime Austin website and during the convention on Friday and Saturday at the Cosplay Sign-up booth.
 Sign up early, spaces are limited.
-Entry can be guaranteed by filling out an entry form from June 22, 2018 until July 13, 2018.
+Early Entry can be guaranteed by filling out an entry form from July 6, 2019 until July 27, 2019.

 Each entrant is allowed to have their own personal music.
 All audio must be turned into staff during online sign-up.
-Only MP3 files will be accepted and MUST be e-mailed by July 13, 2018.
+Only MP3 files will be accepted and MUST be e-mailed by July 27, 2019.
 No music will be accepted on site.
 If you do not know how to trim your own music or look up instructions on how to do so, do not submit custom music.
 Cosplay Staff will not available to walk you through it.

 Group entries are allowed, limit of 8 entrants.
 Competing in multiple groups is NOT allowed.